binkley/kotlin-list-map-tree/README.md

 ### Add propeties to a node

-Properties are typed: Text (string), Int (integer numbers up to 64 bits), or arrays of bytes.
+Properties with values are typed: Binary Data (arrays of bytes), Integer (signed integer numbers up to 64 bits), Text (string).

 Add or change properties of a node with `node.setProperty("FOO", <property value>)`.